entelect-incubator/.NET/Phase 1/Step 1/README.md

 ![Database Context Interface Setup](../Assets/phase1-setup-db-context-interface.png)

-### Create Basic Filtering classes for every entity that will be used.
-Using customer filter as an example, add basic filtering to each filter where applicable i.e filterByName
+### Create Basic Filtering classes for every entity that will be used in Phase 2.

 05 Database > Pezza.DataAccess > Filter